For official team history head to packers.com/history

 During the Hutson era the Packers won three more World Championships (1936, 1939, 1944).
 Cecil Isbell and Irv Comp also threw to Hutson (a two-time league MVP) later in his career.
 In 1938, the Packers fell in the NFL championship game.

-The Hutson era was marked by two legendary running backs.
+The Hutson era was marked by two legendary ball carriers.
 First came Clarke Hinkle (a star in the 1930s) and then Tony Canadeo (a star in the 1940s).
 Both of those players, along with Hutson, were named to the Pro Football Hall of Fame.
 Guards Buckets Goldenberg and Russ Letlow (Green Bay’s first ever draft pick in 1936) both deserve to be remembered for paving the way for those backs.
 Hinkle has a practice field named after him beside Lambeau Field and Canadeo’s No. 3 is retired.

-The city of Green Bay became known as “Titletown” because of the Packers of the 1930s and 1940s.
+Make no mistake, the city of Green Bay became known as “Titletown” because of the Packers of the 1930s and 1940s.

 Those teams’ ability to run and pass with such effectiveness was their true strength.
 Despite the success on the field, though, the Packers were still often on the verge of bankruptcy.
 The team had to be saved by the good graces of the fans and some good luck.
 From 1933-1994 the Packers played part of their home schedule in Milwaukee, a tradition that was started to keep the team financially prosperous.